Otumian-empire/swift-python/format.md

 This is made up of the prose of the topic of interest with some basic illustrations.

 ## Examples
 This is made of examples from the prose, something that is quiet but speaks louder.
+We add some basic tips here as well.

 ## Practicals
 This is a simple exercise that follows after the reader has gone through the prose.